on

 my_xplan_site/oauth2/auth?client_id=my_app_id&response_type=code&redirect_uri=my_redirect_uri

-If the user is not authenticated, the user will be challenged with Xplan Login page.
+If the user is not authenticated, the user will be challenged with the Xplan Login page.

 Once the user is successfully authenticated with Xplan, the following page will display: